 - Gymnema Sylvestre

-Gymnema sylvestre has been shown to regenerate the beta cells in the pancreas that produce insulin.
+Gymnema Sylvestre has been shown to regenerate the beta cells in the pancreas that produce insulin.
 This herb will enhance the effects of insulin, reduce fasting blood sugar, decrease the need for insulin and help with insulin resistance.
 It will not cause a state of hypoglycemia, however.

 Chromium stabilizes blood sugar and insulin levels after meals.
 It will also ensure optimal delivery of blood sugar into your cells.
-Deficiencies in this nutrient can lead to insulin resistance, high cholesterol and abnormalities in sugar’s ability to bind to red blood cells.
+Deficiencies in this nutrient can lead to insulin resistance, high cholesterol, and abnormalities in sugar’s ability to bind to red blood cells.

 Zinc’s role in blood sugar management includes optimizing insulin metabolism, protecting insulin-producing beta cells of the pancreas and improving insulin sensitivity which ensures optimal uptake of sugar into your cells.

-Vanadium is very important for insulin resistance by improving transport of sugar into your cells due to its insulin-like effects on cell receptors.
+Vanadium is very important for insulin resistance by improving the transport of sugar into your cells due to its insulin-like effects on cell receptors.

-- Alpha lipoic acid (ALA)
+- Alpha-lipoic acid (ALA)